KhalifaGad/parking/README.md

 ***Postman collection:*** https://www.getpostman.com/collections/b040483c2dc33a4f5e87

-***The ERD diagram is attached with the project files, whoever the DB is so simple to serve the task purpose***
+***The ERD diagram is attached with the project files, however the DB is so simple to serve the task purpose***